Tony Amendola is a talented actor on both stage and screen best known for his performances on Stargate: SG-1, and Once Upon A Time.

 You know, if they want to do The Adventures of Bra’tac, I’m completely open.

-Do you think now is a good time for a new sci-fi series?
+Is now a good time for a fourth Stargate?

 Oh, yeah.
 I think so.